 As an additional optimization step, we eliminate integral casts to reduce clutter.
-While stripping casts can break soundness (e.g., under certain overflow conditions), we prioritize logical clarity for model training; and we also formally verify the final generated invariants against the original program, to ensure that correctness is maintained.
+While stripping casts can break soundness (e.g., under certain overflow conditions), we prioritize logical clarity for model training and formally verify the final generated invariants against the original program to ensure correctness is maintained.